 Politics and Policy Analysis

 The Bloustein School faculty has exceptional practical and scholarly experience with politics, political institutions, and policy analysis.
 Although the School emphasizes sophisticated methods for analyzing policy options and evaluating public programs, we also recognize the critical role of political processes and institutions in policy outcomes.
-The Center for Government Services and the John J. Heldrich Center for Workforce Development provide links across an array of issue areas, including education, labor, and social policy.
-The Center for Negotiation and Conflict Resolution and the Rutgers-Eagleton-Star Ledger Poll offer similar linkages regarding political processes.
+The John J. Heldrich Center for Workforce Development provides links across an array of issue areas, including education, labor, and social policy.
+The Center for Negotiation and Conflict Resolution offers similar linkages regarding political processes.
 Faculty have particular expertise with state-level institutions and processes, but the national and local level inter-governmental issues and non-governmental organizations are also well represented in their work.

 Urban and Regional Economics

-The School is home to the Center for Energy, Economic & Environmental Policy, the Center for Urban Policy Research, the John J. Heldrich Center for Workforce Development, the New Jersey Public Policy Research Institute, the Rutgers Regional Report, and the Rutgers Economic Advisory Service.
+The School is home to the Center for Energy, Economic & Environmental Policy, the Center for Urban Policy Research, the John J. Heldrich Center for Workforce Development, the Rutgers Regional Report, and the Rutgers Economic Advisory Service.
 Faculty expertise includes environmental economics, forecasting and policy modeling, health, labor economics, regional economic analysis, regional economic development, and state and local public finance (especially issues related to local property taxation).

 Science, Environmental, and Health Policy

 The Bloustein School provides unusual opportunities to study state and federal policies on science, the environment, and health, especially risk perception and the political forces driving policy.
-The Center for Energy, Economic & Environmental Policy, the HIV Prevention Community Planning Support Development Initiative, and the National Center for Brownfields and Neighborhood Redevelopment, provide opportunities in a wide range of timely issues and links to centers elsewhere at Rutgers University – the Center for State Health Policy, the Environmental and Occupational Health Sciences Institute, the Institute for Health, Health Care Policy, and Aging Research, and the UMDNJ – School of Public Health.
-Editors for two international, peer-reviewed journals at the Bloustein School – the North American Editor of Science and Public Policy and the Area Editor for the Social Sciences of Risk Analysis - speak to the quality of research we offer.
+The Center for Energy, Economic & Environmental Policy, the HIV Prevention Community Planning Support Development Initiative, and the Environmental Assessment and Communications Group, provide opportunities in a wide range of timely issues and links to centers elsewhere at Rutgers University – the Center for State Health Policy, the Environmental and Occupational Health Sciences Institute, the Institute for Health, Health Care Policy, and Aging Research, and the Rutgers School of Public Health.
+Editors for two international, peer-reviewed journals at the Bloustein School – the North American Editor of Science and Public Policy and the Editor in Chief of Risk Analysis - speak to the quality of research we offer.

-The Bloustein School is host to the Hubert H. Humphrey Fellowship Program, the EJB - Korean Development Institute Scholars Program, and a graduate exchange program with the Bartlett School of Planning at University College, London.
+The Bloustein School is host to the EJB - Korean Development Institute Scholars Program and a graduate exchange program with the Bartlett School of Planning at University College, London.
 Courses are offered in comparative transportation finance and policy, development policy, gender and development, globalization and public policy, international tourism, mega cities and new towns, social policy, and theories of regional development.
 Several members of the faculty are active in Rutgers' African Studies Center and the Middle Eastern Studies Program.

 Social and Gender Policy

 The Bloustein School is home to many scholars who have devoted their research to issues surrounding the alleviation of poverty and the reduction of inequality.
 Both the policy and planning programs have considerable expertise in this area.
-We are also home to the Center for Urban Policy Research, The Initiative on Regional and Community Transformation and the Heldrich Center for Workforce Development.
+We are also home to the Center for Urban Policy Research and the Heldrich Center for Workforce Development.